What is Coaching?

 - Foster commitment: there’s a huge difference between doing something because it has been told or suggested, and doing something that one has dreamt up yourself.

 This is always a hot topic when one run’s coaching seminars.
 It’s a big subject, but the key to delivering effective coaching feedback is that it is observational and non-judgmental.

-If a person provides clear, specific feedback about the coach’s actions and their consequences, then the chances are the coaches will be perfectly capable of evaluating his performance for himself.
+If a person provides clear, specific feedback about the coach’s actions and their consequences, then the chances are the coach will be perfectly capable of evaluating his performance for himself.

-Like empathy, this is either an innate ability or emerges from practicing the other coaching skills.
-Sometimes during a coaching session one can get a sudden thought or feeling about the coaches or the subject under discussion – it’s as if something is prompting to ask a question or share what he/she is thinking/feeling.
+Like empathy, this is either innate ability or emerges from practising the other coaching skills.
+Sometimes during a coaching session, one can get a sudden thought or feel about the coaches or the subject under discussion – it’s as if something is prompting to ask a question or share what he/she is thinking/feeling.

 There is a separate skill in coaching books, it is one of the most important habits for a coach to get into, and it can take considerable skill to know what, when and how to check.

 It might seem pedantic or boring relative to the ideas and energy generated elsewhere in the coaching conversation, but if one doesn’t keep checking about an understanding of the client, whether the coachee has taken action, whether she has achieved the goal risk would let all the creativity and enthusiasm evaporate.

 The best and most successful human resource professionals is to learn early on how to gain and use influence to become more of a strategic partner, to determine where the organization is headed and to use the human resources function to guide the way.

 As an HR professional or manager in a coaching role, he/she educate the managers and supervisors as one work with them as a supportive partner and coach.
 The goal is to make them self-sufficient.
 One give them the tools they need to be successful in their business-related and interpersonal functions, also assist by supplying a process they can follow to build their own skills.